Pearl Gull Iron (ASX:PLG) Cash Ratio: 6.77 (As of Dec. 2025) — 409% Above Median

 Pearl Gull Iron Business Description

-Pearl Gull Iron Ltd is an iron ore exploration and development company with mining title over a portion of Cockatoo Island situated off the coast of Northwest Australia.
-The Company has only one operating segment, exploration.
+Pearl Gull Iron Ltd is a focused iron ore exploration and development company with mining title over a portion of Cockatoo Island.
+Its projects include the Switch Pit Project, the North Bay Project, and the Magazine Pit Project.
+The company operates within the mineral exploration industry in Australia.